Instant Pot Chicken Cacciatore

 Instructions

-- Add mushroom, salt and pepper and sauté for 1 minute
+- Add mushroom, salt, and pepper and sauté for 1 minute.10 ounces mushrooms, 1 teaspoon salt, 1/4 teaspoon pepper

-- Seal the IP, make sure the venting knob is set to sealed and push the pressure cook button and set the timer to 13 minutes.
-It will take an additional 10 – 15 minutes for the pressure to build until the timer starts to count down.
+- Seal the IP, make sure the venting knob is set to seal, and push the pressure cook button; make sure it is set to high pressure, the mode is on normal and set the timer to 13 minutes.

-- Transfer the chicken and gravy over to a serving dish or serve out of IP
+- Transfer the chicken and gravy over to a serving dish or serve out of instant pot container.

 Equipment